 How to pump the price of Steem or Dash?

-How to get more people to listen to my music?
+How can I get more people to listen to my music?

-I’ve been consistently using my Youtube channel to get some result and I have had a balance of “let me help someone” without needing anything in return.
+I’ve been consistently using my Youtube channel to get some results and I have had a balance of “let me help someone” without needing anything in return.

 If you’ve got a channel like me, my channel is all about me.
 Therefore, the one thing that should be consistent is me.
 I’m not doing any more videos like the dancing ones where it’s not me as the main part of the video.

 I’m also focusing down on 1 video a day because I realized that if I want you to set up notifications, it’s a bit unreasonable for me to expect you to watch 3 videos a day, especially when those are often 30-minutes to 60-minutes or more in total time.

 Viewers who have notifications on are part of the most influential viewers on the channel.
 For viewers who have notifications on and watch every single video or see those notifications on their phone, the way viewers respond to notifications is critical for the YouTube algorithm and recommending content.

 In my analytics and stats, there is an opportunity for me to improve on my channel.
 What you’ll notice here is that there are only 22% recommendations and this is the lowest percentage it’s ever been.
 It happened after deleting the hacking videos.